Address the central role of language and meaning as you further your academic and creative development.

 The flexible modules can be accessed from anywhere, at any time; allowing you to shape your own learning experience.

-Be inspired by distinguished professionals at relaxed and friendly yearly writing events.
+Be inspired by distinguished professionals at relaxed and friendly biannual writing events.

-This part-time two-year programme is made up of six 20-credit modules.
+This part-time two-year programme is made up of approximately six modules.

-Year One will familiarise you with common writing conventions, purposeful research, blogging, editing and redrafting, feedback language, and peer review etiquette.
+Year 1 will familiarise you with common writing conventions, purposeful research, blogging, editing and redrafting, feedback language and peer review etiquette.
 You will explore short fiction, long fiction, scriptwriting and poetry in great detail.

-In Year Two your professional habits will become deeper rooted in the areas of journals, self-reflection, wide-reading, viewing and listening, disciplined writing sessions, peer critique and critical analysis.
+In Year 2 you'll delve into the areas of journals, self-reflection, wide-reading, viewing and listening, disciplined writing sessions, peer critique and critical analysis.

 For courses which are longer than one year, the tuition fees quoted are for the first year of study.
 Fees for subsequent years are subject to increase (no more than 2% each year).